Neo-Hao/grokking-relational-database-design/README.md

 - Chapter 6 - Normalization and Implementation ([code](./chapter_06/))
 - Chapter 7 - Security and Optimization  ([code](./chapter_07/))
 - Chapter 8 - Database Design in the Age of Generative AI ([code](./chapter_08/))

-Interested?
-You can [check out this book on Manning](https://mng.bz/1J2q) directly, and start reading now.

 ## Authors